50 sequential hands-on early years units, including 500 new rich tasks with extension and support for every session

 Warm-ups and engaging hooks

 Engaging hooks launch every lesson by igniting students' love and excitement for maths, authentically linking the content to students' interests and lives.
-Unit launches have been created by expert teachers with decades of experience in delivering that specific content to early years students.
+The sequential units have been created by teachers with decades of experience in delivering that specific content to early years students.
 With the combination of real-life links and the consistent use of materials, we regularly receive feedback (and have seen it ourselves in our classrooms) that students genuinely love maths and look forward to it each day.

 There are over 100 warm-up games, integrated into the units, specifically focusing on each skill.
 Warm-ups front-load challenging concepts, develop number talks and revise previous developmental steps to build fluency.